treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     return value
 ```

-This makes it more clear that we're unpacking a one-item iterable and then unpacking that single item into `value` and `times_seen` variables.
+The list-syntax in our assignment makes it more clear that we're unpacking a one-item iterable and then unpacking that single item into `value` and `times_seen` variables.

 When I see this, I also think *I bet we're unpacking a single-item list*.
-That is in fact what we're doing.
+And that is in fact what we're doing.
 We're using a [Counter][] object from the collections module here.
-The `most_common` method on `Counter` objects allows us to limit the length of the list of items they return back to us.
+The `most_common` method on `Counter` objects allows us to limit the length of the list returned to us.
-We're limiting our list to a single item.
+We're limiting the list we're getting back to just a single item.

-When you're unpacking structures that often hold lots of values (like lists) and structures that often hold a very specific number of values (like tuples) you may decide that your code seems more *semantically accurate* if you use a list-like syntax when unpacking those list-like structures.
+When you're unpacking structures that often hold lots of values (like lists) and structures that often hold a very specific number of values (like tuples) you may decide that your code appears more *semantically accurate* if you use a list-like syntax when unpacking those list-like structures.

-If you'd like you might even decide to use a convention of always using a list-like syntax when list-like structures are involved, which is frequently the case when using `*` for iterable unpacking:
+If you'd like you might even decide to adopt a convention of always using a list-like syntax when unpacking list-like structures (frequently the case when using `*` in multiple assignment):

 ```pycon
 >>> [first, *rest] = numbers
 ```

-I don't usually use this convention myself mostly because I'm not in the habit of using it.
+I don't usually use this convention myself, mostly because I'm just not in the habit of using it.
-You can use this convention if you'd like though.
+But if you find it helpful, you might consider using this convention in your own code.

-When using multiple assignment in your code, consider when and where a list-like syntax might make your code more descriptive and easier to understand.
+When using multiple assignment in your code, consider when and where a list-like syntax might make your code more descriptive and more clear.
+This can sometimes improve readability.

 ## Don't forget about multiple assignment

 Multiple assignment can improve both the readability of your code and the correctness of your code.
-It can make your code more descriptive while also making implicit assertions about the size and shape of the iterables you're unpacking.
+It can make your code **more descriptive** while also making implicit assertions about the **size and shape** of the iterables you're unpacking.

-The biggest use case for multiple assignment that I see forgotten is the ability to **replace hard coded indexes** (most of them at least), including **replacing hard coded slices** (using the `*` syntax).
-It's also helpful to remember that multiple assignment can be used deeply and that you can use it with a list-like syntax.
+The use for multiple assignment that I often see forgotten is its ability to **replace hard coded indexes**, including **replacing hard coded slices** (using the `*` syntax).

-New Python programmers often have a hard time remembering to use multiple assignment, but long-time programmers with a strong background in another programming language often forget about this feature too!
+It's also common to overlook the fact that multiple assignment works *deeply* and can be used with both a *tuple-like* syntax and a *list-like* syntax.

 It's tricky to recognize and remember all the cases that multiple assignment can come in handy.
-Please feel free to use this article as your guide, but also remember to note in your own conventions for when and how you use multiple assignment in your project's style guide.
+Please feel free to use this article as a guide to multiple assignment.

 [f-strings]: https://cito.github.io/blog/f-strings/